MicrosoftLearning/mslearn-postgresql/Instructions/Labs/14-create-search-function-recommendation-system.md

 ---
 lab:
-    title: 'Create a search function for a recommendation system'
+  title: Create a search function for a recommendation system
-    module: 'Enable Semantic Search with Azure Database for PostgreSQL'
+  module: Enable Semantic Search with Azure Database for PostgreSQL
+  description: Let's build a recommendation system using semantic search.
+The system
+    will recommend several listings based on a provided sample listing.
+The sample could be from the listing the user is viewing or their preferences.
+We'll implement the system as a PostgreSQL function leveraging the `azure_openai` extension.
+  duration: 84 minutes
+  level: 500
+  islab: true
 ---

 # Create a search function for a recommendation system